 But it seems that even the use of the word “misdiagnosis” can elicit a knee jerk defense.
 How on earth can we improve it if some in the medical profession feel uncomfortable even acknowledging that it exists, or that it’s a significant problem for women that must be taken seriously?

-How can female heart patients talk about misdiagnosis if that word alone cannot dare to be mentioned without us worrying about offending doctors who simply don’t want to hear it?
+How can female heart patients talk about misdiagnosis if that word alone cannot dare to be mentioned without us worrying about offending doctors who simply do not want to hear it?

-They may not want to hear, but I need to continue writing and talking about it, and also supporting those physicians, researchers and heart patients who are devoted to raising awareness of such an important issue in women’s heart health.
+They may not want to hear, but I need to continue supporting those physicians, researchers and heart patients who are devoted to addressing this important issue in women’s heart health.

 I need to, because I have skin in this game.